jitsi/jitsi-meet/doc/extra-large-conference/README.md

 The final implementation may diverge.
-Currently, only the participants after a configured threshold will be just viewers (visitors) and there is no promotion mechanism to become a main participant.
+Currently, only the participants after a configured threshold will be just viewers (visitors) and there is no promotion mechanism to become a main participant yet.

 TODO:
 * Merge messaging between visitor nodes and main conference